Large deviations of one-hidden-layer neural networks: Introduction

 \section{Introduction}

-While large artificial neural networks (ANN) are nowadays indispensable in industry, they remain poorly understood from a conceptual perspective.
-An example of this is today's large language models, which allegedly contain over 100 billion neurons.
-Understanding the behavior of individual neurons and their collective interactions is an enormous challenge, as the network's operations are often obscured by the sheer volume of computations occurring simultaneously.
+Large artificial neural networks (ANN) are nowadays indispensable in industry.
+A milestone was the convolutional neural network AlexNet in 2012, a model for image classification that won the ImageNet Large Scale Visual Recognition Challenge and outperformed all other models by a large margin.
+Also the use of graphics processing units to train the model via stochastic gradient descent (SGD) was a breakthrough in the field.
+This allowed the size of neural networks to grow significantly since then, and they became state of the art in many fields.
+The downside is that AlexNet with its over 9000 neurons also marks the point at which our understanding of the behavior of individual neurons and their collective interactions fades, as the network's operations are often obscured by the sheer volume of computations occurring simultaneously.
 But shedding light on the large-scale neural networks is of great interest.
+This concerns not only for deep neural networks such as AlexNet which had eight hidden layers, three of which were fully connected ones, but also shallow neural networks with only one hidden layer.
 From a theoretical point of view, the exploration of whether the intricate training process of neural networks conforms to fundamental principles of probability theory, such as laws of large numbers (LLN), central limit theorems or large deviation principles (LDP) has become a vibrant research field.
-In this work, we establish an LDP for the evolution of the weights during the training of a perceptron consisting of one input layer, one hidden layer and an output layer in the limit of a growing number of nodes in the hidden layer and a growing number of training iterations.
-The weights are drawn at random from an initial weight distribution and the quadratic loss function is used to optimize the weights.
-A breakthrough was obtained in \cite{siri}, where an LLN was proven, and \cite{siriCLT}, which illustrates the derivation of a central limit theorem.
-In particular, \cite{siri} shows that the typical evolution of the weights during stochastic gradient descent (SGD) training satisfies a McKean-Vlasov equation.
-Other LLN-type and normal approximation results for one-hidden-layer ANNs followed after as for instance \cite{meimontanaringuyen2018, rotskoff2022, kaitong2021, chizat2018global, jungleeleeyang2023, apollonio2023normal, caron2023overparameterised, hirschneumannschmidt}.
-In the present work, we take the next step and deal with the far more delicate problem of characterizing the weight evolution in atypical realizations.
+More precisely, in this paper, we focus on supervised learning using a neural network consisting of one input layer, one hidden layer and an output layer trained via SGD with the goal of minimizing the square loss against empirical data.
+We study the limit of a growing number of nodes in the hidden layer and a growing number of training iterations.
+The neural network is structured with weights and an activation function, and the aim of training is to adjust these weights to reduce the squared error between the predicted output and the true label of a data point drawn from a given distribution.
+The weights are drawn at random from an initial weight distribution.
+When the activation function is nonlinear, this finite-dimensional optimization problem becomes nonconvex, which means finding the optimal solution using any form of gradient descent is not straightforward.
+However, by reformulating the problem in a larger mathematical framework, particularly by lifting it to a space of probability distributions over the network parameters, the originally nonconvex problem can be turned into a convex one.
+This transformation that the reader is guided through in Section \ref{sec:mod}, opens up the possibility of finding a global minimum more reliably using gradient methods within this larger space.
+This leads to several key questions, which are central to the paper and related literature.
+We summarize them as follows: \begin{itemize}[leftmargin=0.7cm] \item[Q1] How does SGD applied to the original finite-dimensional problem relate to the gradient descent applied in the larger space of measures when the number of neurons and the number of training steps grows infinitely large?
+Essentially, this question explores the transition from the finite-dimensional to the measure-based framework in neural network training. \item[Q2] If SGD in the measure space leads to convergence of the measures when training time tends to infinity, does the objective function, i.e., the loss also reach its minimum?
+Further, is there a particular distribution of parameters that SGD converges to as optimal solution? \item[Q3] When does SGD in the measure space reliably converge to a solution? \end{itemize} Regarding Q1, a breakthrough was obtained in \cite{siri}, where an LLN was proven, and \cite{siriCLT}, which illustrates the derivation of a central limit theorem.
+In particular, \cite{siri} shows that the typical evolution of the weights during SGD training satisfies a McKean-Vlasov equation.
+Q2 is confirmed by \cite{chizat2018global}.
+A general convergence of gradient descent in the measure space as suggested in Q3 has not been possible to show.
+However, certain modifications such as adding entropic regularization can ensure reliable \cite{meimontanaringuyen2018,kaitong2021} and even exponential \cite{nitandawusuzuki2022,chizat2022} convergence.
+Other results for SGD for one-hidden-layer ANNs are for instance \cite{rotskoff2022,jungleeleeyang2023,apollonio2023normal,caron2023overparameterised,hirschneumannschmidt}.
+Finally, besides the LLN, also the propagation of chaos is a highly relevant topic in this area since it guarantees asymptotic decorrelation of the individual particles for large systems.
+Such decorrelation properties are particularly interesting if they are quantitative and uniform in time, and we refer the reader to \cite{lacker} for recent results in this direction.